clementw168/clementw168.github.io/_posts/gap_year/2023-07-15-stryker-3d-surgery-tracking.md

 ## About Stryker

-Before returning to university, I did a six-month internship in the R&D team at **Stryker** in Freiburg, Germany.
-Stryker is a global MedTech company that develops surgical equipment and navigation systems — the work felt meaningful because it directly aimed to improve operating-room workflows and patient safety.
+Before returning to university, I did another six-month internship in the R&D team at **Stryker** in Freiburg, Germany.
+Stryker is a global MedTech company that develops surgical equipment and navigation systems.
+The work felt meaningful because it directly aimed to improve operating-room workflows and patient safety.

 ## Project Context

 Accurate tracking of surgical instruments is essential for both the **success and safety** of procedures.
-At Stryker, the **FP8000 camera system** is used: it combines two near-infrared (NIR) cameras and a high-resolution RGB camera.
+One of Stryker's key navigation systems is the **FP8000 camera system**.
+It combines two near-infrared (NIR) cameras and a high-resolution RGB camera.
 The NIR cameras track passive fiducial markers via triangulation, providing real-time 3D coordinates, while the RGB camera captures high-resolution images of the surgical field.

 ![FP8000 camera system](/img_compressed/posts/gap_year/stryker_nav_sys.png)

-My internship focused on the **High-Speed Drill (HSD)**, a surgical tool consisting of:
+My internship focused on the **High-Speed Drill (HSD)** surgical tool.
+It is composed of:
 - a **tracker** (with reflective fiducials),
 - an **attachment** (straight or twisted),
 - and the **bur**, the cutting or drilling head.

 ![High-Speed Drill](/img_compressed/posts/gap_year/stryker_hsd.png)

-The existing workflow required **manual calibration of each instrument** to determine the precise 3D offset between the tracker and the bur tip.
+The existing workflow to track the HSD required **manual calibration of each instrument** to determine the precise 3D offset between the tracker and the bur tip.
 Since a surgery may involve dozens of instruments, and each calibration could take minutes, the setup process was inefficient and time-consuming.

 The project therefore aimed to design a **faster, video-based calibration pipeline** using the RGB camera and deep learning.
 By automatically detecting keypoints on the tool and reconstructing the bur tip position in 3D, the goal was to minimize user effort while maintaining millimeter-level precision.
 This article is about how I implemented a 10-second video-based calibration pipeline reaching an average error of 3 mm.